sensu/sensu-docs/content/sensu-go/5.10/reference/datastore.md

 ### Requirements

-Sensu supports PostgreSQL 9.5 and later as well as [Amazon Relational Database Service][3] (Amazon RDS).
+Sensu supports PostgreSQL 9.5 and later, including [Amazon Relational Database Service][3] (Amazon RDS) when configured with the PostgreSQL engine.
 See the [PostgreSQL docs][14] to install and configure PostgreSQL.

 ### Configuration